TESRIA-Development-Account/TESRIA-APP/Tesria Support.md

-TESRIA is an app for iPads that enables a sleek infotainment experience for your rear passangers.
+TESRIA is an app for iPads that enables a sleek infotainment experience for rear passangers your Tesla car.

 Features of TESRIA include: